-What To Do if The Soaked Seeds are Not Sprouting?
+What To Do if The Soaked Seeds Are Not Sprouting?

 The most common reason the soaked seeds are not sprouting is that the germination process has failed.
 This happens when there is too much water in the area where the seeds were cultivated, too little air, or a complete lack of sunlight.

-Should I Soak Pomegranate Seeds Before Planting?
+Do You Soak Pomegranate Seeds For Planting?

 Are There Any Necessary Steps Advised to Take After Germinating A Pomegranate Seed at Home?